1712n/wall-e/src/prompt/markdown/instructions.md

 Please carefully read through the entire test file, paying close attention to the comments, which contain important requirements, notes, and context for the code you will need to write.

+Be sure to adhere to all the requirements laid out in the comments.

 Once you have thoroughly analyzed the test file, its comments, and additional documentation, generate one TypeScript file to be used as a Cloudflare Worker that will make all tests pass.
 When generating code, focus on simplicity, efficiency, and security.

-Be sure to adhere to all the requirements laid out in the comments.

-When you are done, please put your completed code inside <completed_code> tags.
+Critical: the completed code should be put inside <completed_code> tags.
 Remove any backticks from markdown syntax.